Z Wave vs Zigbee - Zigbee winner

 zwave smart home protocol

-The Z Wave vs Zigbee frequency competition is a close one, but I have to go with Z Wave.
+The Z Wave vs Zigbee frequency competition is close, but I have to go with Z Wave.
 It is an exceptionally small leg up on Zigbee.
 But since Z Wave operates on a different frequency than Wi-Fi altogether, it cannot interfere with it.
 That said, any interference caused by Zigbee is likely unnoticeable and inconsequential.

 Range